 - a resume or curriculum vitae;

-- two writing samples not edited by anyone other than the applicant; and
+- two writing samples (at least one a non-legal document), not edited by anyone other than the applicant; and

 - the names and contact information for three referees.